-I have two teens, a preschooler and a toddler.
-When they want scrambled eggs, I cringe a bit, knowing that I’ll be using half the carton and eggs aren’t cheap.
+I have two teens, an elementary aged kid and a preschooler.
+When they all want scrambled eggs, I cringe a bit because there go all my eggs!
 I want my kids to eat a healthy wholesome breakfast but they don’t need to eat a full plate of eggs.
-Instead I’ll give them a smaller amount of eggs, topped with cheese and salsa and served with beans and a whole wheat tortilla.
-Or try these ideas:
+Instead I’ll give them a smaller amount of eggs using these recipes.

 - Oatmeal – Can’t get more basic for breakfast than a warm, bubbling pot of hearty oats!
 So cheap and you can dress it up nicely.
 I love chopped apple, lots of cinnamon, walnuts and a sprinkle of brown sugar.

-- Smoothies – When your fresh fruits and greens start to turn, chop them up and freeze them for use later in a smoothie.
+Kid-Approved “Green” Smoothies – When your fresh fruits and greens start to turn, chop them up and freeze them for use later in a smoothie.
 Just lay them out on a parchment covered cookie sheet and place into the freezer.
 Then take the frozen pieces and transfer them into zip close bags.
-Frozen pineapple or berries, a huge handful of frozen kale or spinach, almond milk and a dollop of Greek yogurt is a favorite to sip in the morning (and I promise, you won’t even taste the greens!)
+Frozen pineapple or berries, a huge handful of fresh kale or spinach, almond or soy milk and a dollop of Greek yogurt.
+This is a favorite to sip in the morning (and I promise, you won’t even taste the greens!)

-Need to get out the door but the kids haven’t eaten yet.
-Toss these winning breakfasts together and they’ll be ready to eat within minutes.
+The school bell is ringing but the kids haven’t eaten yet!
+If making breakfast on school days is a challenge, toss these winning breakfasts together and they’ll be ready to eat within minutes.

 - Sprouted Grain Toast with Peanut Butter, Banana and Chia Seeds – Sprouted grain bread tastes wonderful after it’s been toasted and when you top it with peanut butter (no sugar variety, just nuts/salt/oil), banana slices and a sprinkling of chia seeds, it’s almost like dessert!
 My husband takes this one step further and drizzles his slice with honey!

-- Greek Yogurt with Toppings – Another quickie to toss together with ready-to-go toppings!
-I like chopped banana, walnuts, a bit of agave and I’ve even been known to toss on a few dark chocolate chips
+- Greek Yogurt with toppings – Another quickie to toss together with ready-to-go toppings!
+I like chopped banana, walnuts, a bit of agave and I’ve even been known to toss on a few dark chocolate chips…yum.